TOS-1: Combat history

-TOS-1A units were being deployed during the 2022 Russian invasion of Ukraine.
-Several sightings of the system were reported during the invasion.
+TOS-1A units have been deployed during the Russian invasion of Ukraine.
+Several sightings of the system have been reported during the invasion.
 A verified image of a TOS-1A claimed to have been captured by the Ukrainian Army has been widely shared across social media.
-On 9 March 2022, the UK Ministry of Defence said on Twitter that the Russian Ministry of Defence had confirmed the use of the weapon system in the Russian invasion of Ukraine.
+On 9 March 2022, the UK Ministry of Defense said on Twitter that the Russian Ministry of Defense had confirmed the use of the weapon system in the Russian invasion of Ukraine.
 Ukrainian forces went on to capture several units which were left abandoned by the Russians, and have used a captured unit against the Russians.

-The TOS-1A was reportedly used by Russian forces during the Battle of Pisky in 2022 One was destroyed by Ukrainian forces in February 2023 during the Battle of Vuhledar.
+The TOS-1A was reportedly used by Russian forces during the Battle of Pisky in 2022.
+One was destroyed by Ukrainian forces in February 2023 during the Battle of Vuhledar.
+On 9 June 2023, another TOS-1A was claimed to be destroyed in Zaporizhzhia region during the 2023 Ukrainian counteroffensive.
+However no video evidence exist for this claim.
+Another TOS-1A was reportedly destroyed on the left bank of the Dnipro River in November using a drone dropping bombs.

+TOS-1A was also reportedly used during the Battle of Chasiv Yar in 2024.
+In August 2024, Ukrainian forces reported a TOS-1A had been destroyed in the Zaporizhzhia region.

+In August 2025, Ukraine's 427th separate regiment released video evidence of a pair of drones destroying a TOS-1A.

+In October 2025, the 27th Separate Brigade of the National Guard of Ukraine posted video evidence of an FPV drone destroying a TOS-1A.

+As of 22 October 2025, at least 34 TOS-1A have been lost in Ukraine with 25 destroyed, 6 damaged, and 3 captured, according to Oryxblog, OSINT.

 System description

 The TOS-1A Solntsepyok (Солнцепёк, Blazing Sun) system consists of the following items: